The Benchmark Company lifts Baker Hughes Company [BKR] price estimate. Who else is bullish?

 Pluto Train 2 will have a capacity of approximately 5 million tons per annum of LNG production.

+Baker Hughes Company stock has also gained 0.57% of its value over the past 7 days.
+However, BKR stock has inclined by 0.90% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -1.56% and gained 17.79% year-on date.

-Compared to the average trading volume of 10.02M shares, BKR reached a trading volume of 8093878 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BKR stock reached $25.67 billion, with 851.00 million shares outstanding and 783.28 million shares in the current float.
+Compared to the average trading volume of 10.00M shares, BKR reached a trading volume of 7927006 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BKR shares is $29.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BKR stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.